graphql-rust/juniper/docs/book/content/tracing/index.md

 ## Skipping field resolvers

-In certain scenarios you may want to skip tracing of some fields because it too simple and straightforward that tracing preparations of this resolver would actually take more time then execution.
-In this cases you can use `#[tracing(no_trace)]` to completely disable tracing of this field resolver.
+In certain scenarios you may want to skip tracing of some fields because it too simple and straight-forward, that tracing preparations of this resolver would actually take more time then execution.
+In this cases you can use `tracing(ignore)` argument of `#[graphql]` attribute to completely disable tracing of this field resolver.

 ### Example